 The Freedom and Responsibility That Comes With Psychedelic Medicine

-As the psychedelics space continues to grow– similar to the now-widely-accepted cannabis space– people around the world still have questions about psychedelics and how they work.
+As the psychedelics space continues to grow– similar to the now-widely-accepted cannabis space– people around the world still have questions about psychedelic medicine and how it works.
 Just like any medicine, whether alternative or prescribed by doctors, overuse comes with consequences while accepted use can reap great benefits for the consumer.

 Since the psychedelic medicinal therapy is still in the early stages of scientific research, clinical trials, and ambiguity, there is a sense of responsibility that comes with the curiosity of consuming psychedelic products.